 ArkivDigital is an online subscription service that provides access to more than 85 million newly photographed color images.
 The documents include Swedish church books, court records, estate inventories, military records, passenger lists, photographs and much more.
 You can search by name in many of the records, giving you an indexed record with headings in English and a direct link to the original record.
 Today, there are more than 160 million indexed records and new indexes are continually being added making it easier to find the person you are looking for without browsing hundreds of book pages.

 The National Archives offer a wide range of opportunities to trace your family history.
 And the best part: It's completely free and reachable all around the world, not only for swedes, but for everyone.
 The church archives contain the records of births, marriages, deaths, and even moving house.
 Visitation records and parish registers make it possible to follow individuals from cradle to grave.
 The civil and military archives hold tax records and population registers, as well as military records.

-I comparishon with ArkivDigital, the commercial alternative, The National Archives provide almost all of the most important church records, as ArkivDigital does.
-What they do not provide is the same range of searching services that simplify your search.
-Therefore it is a bit trickier to use than ArkivDigital, especially if you are novis.
-Also the quality of the images that shows the original source differs a great deal.
-The images i ArkivDigital is in full resolution and with color and the images in The National Arcive is in black and white and sometimes of poor quality.
+The National Archives provide almost all of the most important church records, as does ArkivDigital, the commercial alternative.
+What the National Archives do not provide is the same range of searching services that simplify your search.
+Therefore it is a bit trickier to use than ArkivDigital, especially if you are a beginner.
+The quality of the images that shows the original source also differs a great deal.
+The images in ArkivDigital are in full resolution and color and the images in The National Arcive is in black and white and sometimes of poor quality.

-These three big companies also provides Swedish church records, mostly based on the same material that The National Archives have, but with more search services to help you find your ancestors:
+These three big companies also provide Swedish church records, mostly based on the same material that The National Archives have, but with more search services to help you find your ancestors: